killerswin2/Arena-Allocator-Assignment/README.md

 ## Tracy Info

-Read the attached tracy-1.pdf for info on integration of tracy into your allocator.
-To get tracy to run, we need to build it and link the library to our allocator.
+Read the attached tracy-1.pdf for info on integration of Tracy into your allocator.
+To get Tracy to run, we need to build it and link the library to our allocator.

+### Tracy Build

+This build assumes that the machine you are running the code to benchmark is the same machine you will use Tracy to run the profiler on.

-1. Run the shell script cmake_get_dependecies, this gets all the dependiences for tracy.
+1. Run the shell script ```./cmake_get_dependecies.sh```, this gets all the dependiences for Tracy.
-2. Run the shell script cmake_lib_build, this will build the shared library for tracy to link with our allocator.
+2. Run the shell script ```./cmake_lib_build.sh```, this will build the shared library for Tracy to link with our allocator.
-3. cd to "ext/tracy-0.10/capture/unix" and run make, to compile the capture application for tracy.
+3. cd to "ext/tracy-0.10/capture/build/unix".
-4. (Optional) If your machine has a gui, cd to "ext/tracy-0.10/profiler/unix" and run make, to compile the tracy gui profiler.
+4. run ```make -j8``` to compile the capture application for Tracy.
+5. Build the Tracy GUI
+6. cd to "ext/tracy-0.10/profiler/build/unix"
+7. run ```make -j8``` to compile the capture application for Tracy.

 ### Tracy Use

 What we want to do is run the capture application with our benchmark.
-Then we use the tracy profiler, to look at was was generated. run
+Then we use the Tracy profiler, to look at was was generated. run
 ```
 ./capture_release -a 127.0.0.1 -o output.tracy
 ```
-to capture and output the tracy file.
+to capture and output the Tracy file.
 Ctrl + c to stop the capture application.
-Open the tracy capture in the tracy gui profiler to view it.
+Open the Tracy capture in the Tracy gui profiler to view it.

+### Using the Tracy Profiler on different systems

+If your linux machine, codespace, or virtual machine does not have enough power or the ability to run the GUI profiler, we can run the GUI on a different OS by using the capture executable to create a Tracy Output file and then loading the file on another system.
+Tracy has already built binaries for Windows. https://github.com/wolfpld/tracy/releases/tag/v0.10.
+Download Tracy-0.10.7z and unzip.

+For Mac and Linux, you will have to build the executables.
+Easist way is to git clone the repo on to the other machine and follow the build steps above.

 ## Non-Functional Requirements